cyfcooler/Intelligent-Route-Planner/README.md

 # Intelligent-Route-Planner
-Intelligent Route Planner to provide the smartest way for your travelling.
+Intelligent Route Planner: provide the smartest way for your travelling.